Dancing at Dance & Co. (updated 8/30/24)

-• Please email your child's dance teacher on the Parent Portal (More>Contact>Dropdown to Teacher Name) to let them know if your child will be missing class due to illness or another reason.
+Parents or Students are asked to email the child's dance teacher on the Parent Portal (More>Contact>Dropdown to Teacher Name) to inform them when a student will be missing class due to illness or another reason.
 Excessive absences will result in dismissal from classes.

-• Cell phones should be silent and stowed during the instructional time of dance classes.
+Cell phones, I-pads, Tablets, and smart watches should be silent and stowed during the instructional time of dance classes.

 Thank you for your kind understanding.